 Education Leadership & Administration Graduate Programs near Cleveland

-At the most basic level, educational leadership is the set of skills and actions used to promote and ensure student achievement, teacher effectiveness and job satisfaction, and institutional improvement and success.
-Educational leaders typically work closely with teachers, faculty, students, parents, and governmental and other entities to create stability and workability in school systems.
-They might create, manage, and control policies, guide and direct leaders in other capacities, and support and supervise teachers and other faculty.
-Some areas of educational leadership and administration include:
+At the most basic level, educational leadership is the set of skills and actions used to promote student achievement, teacher effectiveness and job satisfaction, and institutional improvement and success.
+An educational leadership degree could prepare professionals to work as school administrators, principals, counselors, directors, supervisors, content specialists, or in a variety of other positions.
+Educational leaders typically work closely with teachers, faculty, students, parents, and government bodies to create stability and effectiveness in school systems.
+They might create, manage, and control policies.
+They may also support and supervise teachers and other faculty.i,ii

 Typically, professionals who already have experience in the field of education pursue a graduate degree in educational leadership and administration.
 Many of them have teaching certificates, and some may have experience working in educational administration, curriculum design, or advocacy.
-In most cases, professionals who pursue advanced education in this area care deeply about education and its ability (or inability) to promote student success.
-They often devote their thoughts and efforts to improving education and providing quality and effective instruction to students.
+They may work in K-12 education, collegiate education, adult education, or in administrative capacities at a school-based or central office.

 Many professionals in the field of education opt to pursue a doctorate degree (EdD) or PhD in educational leadership and administration.
-The doctorate in educational leadership often delivers curricula more suitable for practical application, while the PhD in educational leadership often prepares students to conduct research and study theories of educational leadership and administration.
+The doctorate in educational leadership program often delivers curricula more suitable for practical application.
+PhD in educational leadership programs, on the other hand, often focus on research and contributing new theories to the education field.
 While doctorate programs commonly prepare students for leadership positions in K-12 and collegiate education, PhD programs may prepare professionals to work as educators and researchers in colleges and universities.
+Either type of degree might prepare students to work in schools or districts’ central offices.
 However, this is not always the case and ultimately, you should study each potential doctorate program carefully.
-Either type of degree might prepare students to work in schools or districts’ central offices.

 In most cases, it takes anywhere from three to six years for students to earn their EdD or PhD in educational leadership and administration, depending on individual program and course load.